EGI-Federation/documentation/content/en/users/aai/check-in/vos/_index.md

   - A COU admins group member can manage COU members:
   - Approve or decline membership petitions

-COU Admin role is granted to a CO Person if the following requirement are met:
+COU Admin role is granted to a CO Person if the following requirements are met:

 1. CO Person is declared as VO administrator in the VO's ID Card, under the Operations Portal